French submarine Rubis (S601)

-Le Rubis (S 601), initially named Provence, was a first-generation nuclear attack submarine and lead boat of the of the French Navy, assigned to the attack nuclear submarine squadron.
+Rubis (S601), initially named Provence, was a first-generation nuclear attack submarine and lead boat of the of the French Navy, assigned to the attack nuclear submarine squadron.

-Construction
+Service history

 The submarine was originally namesaked Provence and was renamed Rubis on 18 December 1980.
 Being the lead ship of the class, fine-tuning was long, notably needing over 1,000 hours of underwater testing before commissioning.
 Rubis was fielded on 11 December 1976 and launched on 7 July 1979.